Email: info@mtrolls.com

 1. V. What would you do to retain members?

-In this section, you can subdivide organize structure, salary and benefits plan.
+In this section, you can break down your organizational structure, compensation, and benefits programs.

-If you want to manage a fitness company (e.g., a club or center), include your resume and team member information in the appendix, and you will need an organizational chart.
-In addition, you will need a statement from non-management staff at the gym.
+If you want to manage a fitness business (such as a club or center), include your resume and team member information in the appendix, and you will need an organizational chart.
+In addition, you will need statements from non-management staff at the gym.

-Aside from gym equipment and rental, labor is the largest expense for most fitness clubs, so the compensation and benefits structure is very important.
-Remember that how you structure your compensation and benefits system will determine whether you attract and retain your team members.
-Also, consider whether your business will be profitable, both in the long and short term.
+Aside from gym equipment and rental, labor is the largest expense for most fitness clubs, so compensation and benefits structures are very important.
+Remember, how you structure your compensation and benefits system will determine whether you attract and retain your team members.
+Also, consider whether your business will be profitable in the long and short term.

 This section can be the most daunting part of planning.

-Based on best and worst case projections, you will create a cash flow statement, income statement, and balance sheet for the next three years.
+Based on best- and worst-case scenario projections, you will create cash flow statements, income statements, and balance sheets for the next three years.

-You will need to provide context by comparing to industry standards and ratios, startup costs, and salary expectations.
+You will need to provide context by comparing industry standards and ratios, startup costs, and salary expectations.
 A debt repayment statement is also important.
-Take into account membership and revenue growth, service enhancements, membership churn, and employee wages.
+Consider membership and revenue growth, service enhancements, membership churn, and employee salaries.

 This section is the final part of your own gym business plan and includes all supporting documents:

-Whether you are building a gym from scratch or looking to revitalize an existing center, it is important to know what you are aiming for.
+Whether you are building a gym from scratch or looking to revitalize an existing center, it is important to understand your goals.
 If you already own a gym and want to contribute to it, then you should consider the following questions:

 What challenges are you currently facing?

-Are there new competitors in your field?
-Taking advantage of areas you are not using?
-Providing a little more added value to your customers can make a big difference in their experience at your center.
+Are there new competitors in your space?
+Taking advantage of areas you haven’t been using?
+Providing more added value to your customers can greatly improve their experience at your center.

-If you are considering opening a gym, we start by asking two questions:
+If you are considering opening a gym, we would first ask you two questions:

-1) What type of gym are you planning to open and what kind of people will it cater to?
+1) What type of gym do you plan to open?
+What type of demographic will it cater to?

 What type of users do you want to attract; should you consider building a specialized gym for athletes to train exclusively?
 Are you building a group training room or a room that is easily accessible regardless of fitness interests?

-2) What are the competitors in your area?
+2) Who are the competitors in your area?

 This will give us hints about the local market and help you develop ideas to attract customers.
 What is missing from your neighborhood and community and what might motivate others to train with you?